Fresh Look at Neutrino Self-Interactions With the Lyman-$\alpha$ Forest: Constraints from EFT and PRIYA Simulations: Results

 \section{Results}

 In Fig.~\ref{fig:Geff_1D}, we show 1D posterior probability distributions for the neutrino self-coupling parameter $G_{\rm{eff}}$, obtained by analyzing four different combinations of likelihoods: \textit{Planck}--only, \textit{Planck} + PRIYA Lyman-$\alpha$, \textit{Planck} + EFT Lyman-$\alpha$, and \textit{Planck} + DESI.
 Consistent with previous work, in the \textit{Planck}--only case we find that the posterior probability distribution is bimodal, with the weak neutrino self-coupling statistically preferred over the strong self-coupling at the $3\sigma$ level, leading to an upper limit of $\rm{log}_{10}(G_{\rm{eff}} \ MeV^2) < -3.48$, at 95\% confidence.
-When we use the PRIYA Lyman-$\alpha$ likelihood in conjunction with \textit{Planck} data, the strong self-coupling is marginally less penalized; overall, the weak self-coupling mode (consistent with a standard cosmology and a negligible delay in neutrino free-streaming) is preferred over the strong self-coupling mode, with a difference in log Bayesian evidence $\Delta\rm{ln}(\epsilon)=3.65\pm0.32$\footnote{$\Delta\rm{ln}(\epsilon)=ln(\epsilon_{\rm{MI}\nu})-ln(\epsilon_{\rm{SI}\nu})$, where $\epsilon$ is the Bayesian evidence for a particular mode.}.
-For this data combination, we find the best-fit value for the self-coupling constant $\mathrm{log}_{10}(G_\mathrm{eff} \ \mathrm{MeV}^2)=-5.26_{-1.49}^{+0.87}$.
+When we use the PRIYA Lyman-$\alpha$ likelihood in conjunction with \textit{Planck} data, the strong self-coupling is marginally less penalized; overall, the weak self-coupling mode (consistent with a standard cosmology and a negligible delay in neutrino free-streaming) is preferred over the strong self-coupling mode at the $2\sigma$ level, with $\Delta\chi^2=\Delta\chi_{\rm{SI}\nu}^2-\Delta\chi^2_{\rm{MI}\nu}=+5.38$ between the two modes\footnote{We acknowledge that the $\chi^2_{\rm{min}}$ value from one minimization run may not return the true global best-fit minimum, as discussed in \cite{escudero2025statusneutrinocosmologystandard}; therefore, our $\Delta\chi^2$ comparison should only be used as an approximate metric.}.
+For this data combination, we find the best-fit value for the self-coupling constant $\mathrm{log}_{10}(G_\mathrm{eff} \ \mathrm{MeV}^2)=-5.16_{-0.67}^{+1.12}$.
 When the EFT Lyman-$\alpha$ likelihood is analyzed in conjunction with \textit{Planck}, we find that the strong self-coupling mode is disfavored at $>5\sigma$, with a 95\% upper limit on the interaction strength $\rm{log}_{10}(G_{\rm{eff}} \ MeV^2) < -4.4$ and the best-fit value $\mathrm{log}_{10}(G_\mathrm{eff} \ \mathrm{MeV}^2)=-5.57_{-0.58}^{+0.98}$.
 Finally, when DESI BAO data is analyzed in conjunction with \textit{Planck}, the result is qualitatively the same as a \textit{Planck}--only analysis; therefore, DESI BAO measurements of the sound horizon do not yet have the sensitivity to neutrino self-coupling.